Table of Contents

 Treatment of acute pericarditis

-In general, provide oxygen, monitor via EKG and serial blood pressure evaluations.
+In general, provide oxygen, monitor via ECG and serial blood pressure evaluations.
 Rule out myocardial infarction by EKG and cardiac enzymes (troponin, CK-MB, LDH).
 Treat pain with morphine.
-Otherwise the treatment depends on etiology.
+Otherwise, the treatment depends on etiology.

 - Treat with NSAIDs such as aspirin.